saucelabs/saucelabs-vusb-app/docs/CONTRIBUTING.md

 ### Windows
 Run `yarn package-win`.
 This will create all needed files in the [release](../release/)-folder.

+### Upgrade the vUSB client
+After all dependencies are installed the `virtual-usb-client.jar`-file will be downloaded from the Sauce Labs S3 Bucket.
+This can be found in [this postinstall](./../internals/scripts/downloadVusbJar.js) script.
+If a new version of the client is released by Sauce Labs, the url in that file needs to be adjusted.

 ### Upgrade the versions-file
 When a new version has been released the [`versions.json`](../versions.json)-file needs to be updated so people older